Integrations — JupyterLab

 deploySparkCluster: true

-Adjust the stack/charts/tdp/tdp-spark values as required.
+Adjust the tdp-spark subchart values as needed.

 Using Iceberg from Jupyter